giancosta86/velvet/README.md

 ### Why are the tests not in the same order as in my script?

-Because they are _alphabetically sorted_ by the default console reporter - a choice stemming from the fact that, in Velvet, _sections can span multiple test scripts_, as required by the _testing style_ or by the _isolation needs_ in terms of global variables like the _current working directory_.
+Because they are _alphabetically sorted_ - a choice stemming from the fact that, in Velvet, _sections can span multiple test scripts_, as required by the _testing style_ and by the _isolation needs_ in terms of global variables like the _current working directory_.

 ## Credits